apache/spark/docs/structured-streaming-programming-guide.md

 Streaming DataFrames can be created through the `DataStreamReader` interface ([Scala](api/scala/index.html#org.apache.spark.sql.streaming.DataStreamReader)/ [Java](api/java/org/apache/spark/sql/streaming/DataStreamReader.html)/ [Python](api/python/pyspark.sql.html#pyspark.sql.streaming.DataStreamReader) docs) returned by `SparkSession.readStream()`.
-Similar to the read interface for creating static DataFrame, you can specify the details of the source – data format, schema, options, etc. In Spark 2.0, there are a few built-in sources.
+Similar to the read interface for creating static DataFrame, you can specify the details of the source – data format, schema, options, etc.

+#### Data Sources
+In Spark 2.0, there are a few built-in sources.

   - **File source** - Reads files written in a directory as a stream of data.
 Supported file formats are text, csv, json, parquet.
 See the docs of the DataStreamReader interface for a more up-to-date list, and supported options for each file format.
 Note that the files must be atomically placed in the given directory, which in most file systems, can be achieved by file move operations.

+  - **Kafka source** - Poll data from Kafka.
+It's compatible with Kafka broker versions 0.10.0 or higher.
+See the [Kafka Integration Guide](structured-streaming-kafka-integration.html) for more details.

   - **Socket source (for testing)** - Reads UTF8 text data from a socket connection.
 The listening server socket is at the driver.
 Note that this should be used only for testing as this does not provide end-to-end fault-tolerance guarantees.